target/clouddriver/clouddriver-openstack/README.md

 4. Agents implement the loadData method and return an implementation of CacheResult which will be stored in redis

 Cache Retrieving
-1. Entity level providers (i.e. InstanceProvider) are invoked by respective controllers and will using a Cache abstraction can query REDIS for entity data.
+1. Entity level providers (i.e. InstanceProvider) are invoked by respective controllers and using a Cache abstraction can query REDIS for entity data.
 All data is namespaced by provider, type, and region.
-2. Data retreived from the cache is mapped into model object that implements a contract interface.
+2. Data retrieved from the cache is mapped into model object that implements a contract interface.